Rapid-Application-Development-JS/Gesture/README.md

 });
 ```
 ####rotate
-A `rotate` gesture happens when a user use two fingers to rotate to either a clockwise or counter-clockwise direction.
+A `rotate` gesture happens when the user uses two fingers to rotate the screen while touching it (clockwise or counter-clockwise).
 ```javascript
 $div.addEventListener(gesture.GESTURE_EVENTS.rotate, function (event) {
    switch (event.action) {